 Friend Waldir I Still See That Having The Opportunity To Serve You Is A Privilege

-I have, inside the yahoo servers, a kind of First Chest, where things are stored that I sometimes think of deleting.
+I have, inside yahoo's servers, a sort of First Chest where things are stored that I sometimes think of deleting.
 But cowardice, and blessed cowardice, make me not confirm the "deletion."

 I delete it.

 It's amazing, Microsoft's Word has recognized these two tenses of the "verb"!

 This gives Margin to "N" Ilations and I leave them for some other idle writing, not me.